 Complaint routes are never very straight forward in most organizations, including the NHS.
-As an advocate that complaints should be dealt with by those who offer the poor care, face to face, providing an opportunity to put right what was wrong, The Royal Sussex County Hospital, Brighton, CEO Mr Mathew Kershaw and Consultant Mr K Altman failed to offer any conciliation route.
+As an advocate that complaints should be dealt with by those who offer the poor care, face to face, providing an opportunity to put right what was wrong, The Royal Sussex County Hospital, Brighton, CEO Mr Mathew Kershaw and Consultant Mr K Altman failed to offer any conciliation route contrary to GMC guidelines.

 The GMC, the regulatory body for doctors and other clinicians indicate in their complaints procedures, that most doctors would like to put matters right if provided with the chance.
 Lots of conciliatory information in their guidelines, but surprisingly, no doctor did so at The Royal Sussex County Hospital, Brighton.